aws/mynah-ui/docs/DATAMODEL.md

   description?: string; // The description, showing under the input field itself placeholder?: string; // Placeholder for input, but only applicable to textarea, textinput and numericinput value?: string; // Initial value of the item.
-All types of form items will get and return string values, conversion of the value type is up to you options?: Array<{ // Only applicable to select and radiogroup types
+All types of form items will get and return string values, conversion of the value type is up to you checkModifierEnterKeyPress?: boolean; // Only applicable to textual inputs: whether the onFormModifierEnterPress event can be triggered from this input field options?: Array<{ // Only applicable to select and radiogroup types
     value: string;
     label: string;